Riemannian optimal identification method for linear systems with symmetric positive-definite matrix: Geometries of Problems 1, 2, and 3

 \subsubsection{Orthogonal projection onto the horizontal space $\mathcal{H}_{\Theta}$}

-In Section \ref{Sec4B}, we need the concept of vector transport (which is a generalized concept of parallel transport \cite{absil2008optimization}) on $N/O(n)$ to develop a Riemannian conjugate gradient method.
+In Section \ref{Sec4B}, we need the concept of vector transport (which is a generalized concept of parallel transport \cite{absil2008optimization}) on the manifold $N/O(n)$ equipped with Riemannian metric \eqref{metric_quotient} to develop a Riemannian conjugate gradient method.
+Here, note that we have introduced Riemannian metric \eqref{metric_M} into $N$.
 To this end, for any $\Theta\in N$, we use the orthogonal projection $P_{\Theta}$ onto the horizontal space $\mathcal{H}_{\Theta}$.

 To derive $P_{\Theta}$, we need to explicitly describe the vertical space $\mathcal{V}_{\Theta}$ and the horizontal space $\mathcal{H}_{\Theta}$.
 First, we specify $\mathcal{V}_{\Theta}$.
 Consider any curve $\Theta (t)$ on $\pi^{-1}([\Theta])\subset N$ with $\Theta(0)=\Theta$ that is expressed as